basecore/teams-background-manager/README.md

 ## Disclaimer

-This project is not affiliated with or endorsed by Microsoft.
+This project is **not affiliated with or endorsed by Microsoft**.

 It modifies local Microsoft Teams cache files on the user’s machine.
-Use it only if this is permitted by your company policy and IT security rules.
+Use it only if this is permitted by your company policy and internal IT/security rules.

 Use at your own risk.